visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

    LineSampler View Tab

 Once all of the attributes are set one can apply and draw the plots for the 3D view, :numref:`Figure %s<LineSampler_3DView>`).
+This view shows all of the arrays and their channels as a 3D view.

 Create a 2D view of the data showing the channels - Clone the 3D window and add a slice operator to the reference plot.
 Set the slice to be in the Y=0 or the Phi=0 plane and apply.
-This plane is considered to be the reference plane for the LineSampler operator and regardless of the Y or Phi of the array it will be projected into this plane.
+This plane is considered to be the reference plane for the LineSampler operator and regardless of the Y or Phi of the "base" array it will be projected into this plane.
+The "base" array is the first array created, all other arrays are derived from it.
+As such, only it is shown in the 2D view.

 For the plot with the LineSampler operator in the View tab set the View dimension to "Two."
 Apply and draw the plots, :numref:`Figure
 %s<LineSampler_2DView>`).
+This view now shows the "base" array and each channel in it as a 2D view.

 Create a 1D view of the channel values - Next clone the 2D window and delete the plot with the slice operator.

 For the plot with the LineSampler operator in the View tab set the View dimension to "One."
 Apply and draw the plot :numref:`Figure
 %s<LineSampler_1DView>`).
+This view now shows each channel from all of the arrays as series of 1D curves.

 All this point all three plots with Linesampler operator are in sync.
-To keep them in sync in the main plot window set the Apply to "all windows" and check "Apply operators to all plots."
+To keep them in sync in the main plot window set the "Apply to" to "all windows" and check "Apply operators to all plots."
 At this point if one changes any attribute in the LineSampler operator all of the plots will be updated.
 For instance change the number of channels and apply.
 All of the plots will be updated.

 .. _LineSampler_3DView: